On Principle and Pragmatism IIIb - Plato, Washington, Adams, Jefferson, and the U.S. Constitution

 You can see how this is a total break from the idea of the Athenian Democracy, as practiced then, and really isn't in sync with our view today as what Democracy is; at that time Plato believed in what is in effect a benevolent dictatorship, not tyrannical for sure, but a one-man rule nevertheless even though he may govern through Reason and Wisdom, again with capital letters.
 It is interesting to note that shortly after America won the revolution, that is the way many in America saw George Washington and actually tried to draft him as America's Philosopher-King; Washington politely declined.

-" HUB PAGES WON'T LET ME GIVE YOU THE QUOTE BECAUSE IT DUPLICATES IT ELSEWHERE ON THE INTERNET but it basically said until philosophers are able to rule as kings and until political power and philosophy coinside, then neither the cities nor the human race can rest from the evils of man" (Republic 473c-d) [Plato's version sounded much better]
+"until philosophers are able to rule as kings and until political power and philosophy coincide, then neither the cities nor the human race can rest from the evils of man" (Republic 473c-d)

 This is why Plato was persuaded to return to Dionysius II's court; he was led to believe that finally, the young King was willing to learn Philosophy.
 But, after this disastrous experience, Plato changed his mind.